molily/molily.de/_posts/2019-02-03-testing-angular.md

 ```

 This installs Angular CLI globally so the `ng` command can be used everywhere. `ng` itself does nothing but exposing a couple of Angular-specific commands.

-For example, `ng new` creates a new Angular project diretory with a ready-to-use application scaffold. `ng serve` starts a development server, and `ng build` makes a build.
+For example, `ng new` creates a new Angular project directory with a ready-to-use application scaffold. `ng serve` starts a development server, and `ng build` makes a build.

 The command for starting the unit and integration tests is: